 They should still lose, and here, at last, is the still pretty short version of why.

 The plaintiffs need to rely almost completely on these few things shared by both work: similar but basic chord progressions, similar but basic harmonic rhythms, similar but basic bass and drum parts, and a similar tempo.
 And by the way, with or without the recording being allowed, they’ll argue these elements are found or are at least implied by the sheet music deposit copy.

 And all of that will be mostly true, but it’s not much.
 And there’s not much else.
 Not really.

 The defense will respond, saying the chord progression in “Let’s” is not original and was in common use before “Let’s Get It On.” (“Let’s Get It On” is original, but its chord progression by itself is not.)
 They will present a long list of other familiar works containing chord progressions very much like both “Let’s” and “Thinking.”
 And then, when they’ve made the case for how common the chord progression is, they’ll point out that the four-chord progression in “Thinking” actually differs somewhat from “Let’s.”
 So, it’s just four chords, common, basic, brief, and it’s not even identical.

 The defense will be right in every way that matters.
 That’s the short version.

-Foremost of those components are the respective chord progressions.
+Foremost of those individual components are the respective chord progressions.
+We will take a closer look than before.
 Much will be made of this.